wriver4/local-nixos-webserver/README.md

+# Still a work in progress not ready for primetime

 # NixOS Web Server with Virtual Host Management

 A complete NixOS configuration for hosting multiple PHP websites with nginx, PHP-FPM, MySQL/MariaDB, and **dynamic virtual host management** with **configurable installation paths**.